maxludden/supergene-v2/books/book01/md/chapter-0383.md

 Han Sen was dazed.
 All of a sudden, a million thoughts came to him.

-Translator's Thoughts

-Vicky_ Vicky_

-This chapter includes C383 and C384 according to the original raw of Chinese.
+[^Translator Note]: This chapter includes C383 and C384 according to the original raw of Chinese. -Vicky_ Vicky_